CalVCB Tip Sheet

 Q: What do I do if a patient does not have a Social Security Number (SSN)

 A: This is not disqualifying and it is still possible to process a CalVCB application.
-Just click the toggle for "No SSN".
+Just click the toggle for "No SSN"; if the patient does not know or does not remember their SSN, leave it blank as that is different than "No SSN".

 Q: If multiple family members are part of an incident, can they all be on a single application?